mikoro/orientview/readme.md

 * Split times are input manually using simple formatting (absolute or relative).
 * Supports video seeking and pausing.
 Different timing offsets are also adjustable to make the video and route match.
 * Supports basic video stabilization using the [OpenCV](http://opencv.org/) library.
 Stabilization can be done real-time or by using preprocessed data.
-* Differents parts of the UI are fully adjustable.
+* Different parts of the UI are fully adjustable.
 * Draws all the graphics using OpenGL.
 Also utilizes shaders to do custom image resampling (e.g. high quality bicubic).
 * Video window and exported video are completely resizable - original video resolution does not pose any restrictions.
 * Resulting video can be exported to MP4 format with H.264 encoding.